andreluis034/compiladores/README.md

- The AST Generator is an Abstract Syntatic Tree Generator for Go language programs.

-		[How to run the AST Generator]

-			- Navigate into the main folder /ast_generator
-			- Using the bash/shell/cmd, execute the command "make"
-			- All the files will be compiled and ready to be executed
-			- To run the generator, use the command "./compiler.o"
+A rather simple compiler of a subset of Go language to MIPS.

 		[Using the examples given and creating your own examples]

 			- 3 examples are given within the original package of the generator
-			- They are located under the folder /ast_generator/Examples
+			- They are located under the folder /Examples
-			- To generate the AST for each of them using the bash/shell/cmd, while in the main folder "/ast_generator", you can execute the following commands:
+			- To generate the MIPS code for each of them using the bash/shell/cmd, while in the root folder, you can execute the following commands:

 					"./compiler.o < Examples/example1.go"